Bahrain-SEB-15/react-hoot-front-end/create-a-comment/README.md

 ## Build the service function

 Time to build out the service function.
-Despite being another resouce, our comment service functions will live inside `src/services/hootService.js`.
+Despite being another resource, our comment service functions will live inside `src/services/hootService.js`.
 This is because all of the endpoints for comments will share the same `BASE_URL` as hoots (`'/hoots'`).
 We'll append more specific endpoints to each comment service function as necessary.

 Add the following to `src/services/hootService.js`: